Skip to main content

 }

-When defining fields that can accept multiple data types (called a “type array”), do not include object or array as options.
-Instead, use the anyOf keyword to specify multiple schema definitions.
-This approach prevents validation conflicts and provides clearer schema definitions.
-For example, if a field can contain either a number or an object, use anyOf.
-Correct:
+When a field can accept multiple data types, use the anyOf keyword instead of a type array (e.g., "type": ["number", "object"]) if one of the types is object or array.
+This prevents validation conflicts.
+For example, if a field can contain either a number or an object, use anyOf: Correct:

 {